active-interest/seo-ultimate/readme.txt

 	* Code remains even when switching themes.

 * **Rich Snippet Creator** -- NEW in Version 3.0
-	* Easily add rich snippet code to your review posts
+	* Easily add rich snippet code to your review posts.
-	* Attract more search traffic with eye-catching supplementary SERP data
+	* Attract more search traffic with eye-catching supplementary SERP data.
-	* Can add code to old review posts automatically
+	* Can add code to old review posts automatically.

+* **Sharing Facilitator** -- NEW in Version 3.5
+	* Adds buttons that make it easy for visitors to share your content on social networking sites (thus building links to your site).
+	* Choose from either the ShareThis or the AddThis button.
+	* Unlike the official ShareThis plugin, SEO Ultimate doesn't require you to register at the ShareThis website before enabling the button -- just enable and go.

 * **Settings Manager**
 	* Export your SEO Ultimate settings to a file and re-import later if desired.
 	* Move SEO Ultimate settings between blogs using the export/import functionality.